Two slide reviews will be held preceding the prelim, as follows:

 It is not important to review the exact images I will be showing you on the exam; what is important is to be able to generalize about the styles and concepts illustrated in the images.
 So as you look at images, compare them and ask yourself: What features do images from the same artist or movement share in common?
 What is the difference between this group and that of another style or technique?
 What changes in form, color, content, or materials are exemplified by this artist?

 The examples of techniques currently on display should also be helpful.
-The display cases are on the third floor in the east end of the building.
-The cases are on the right, opposite a row of windows, on your way to room 317.
+The display cases are on the T-level in the Human Ecology Building (HEB) next to the FSAD main office, T-57.
 These examples were shown in class.
 However, you will see the slides shown in class, not actual objects, for the exam, since seeing the objects would be difficult in such a large group.

 I expect this guide will raise additional questions.
 If it does, please contact the professor .